ScanBot: A Benchmark for Precision Robotic Surface Scanning with Industrial Laser Profilers: INTRODUCTION

-\section{Introduction}
+\section{INTRODUCTION}

-Recently, embodied‑AI systems have demonstrated remarkable progress on tasks such as navigation, pick‑and‑place, and natural‑language manipulation~\cite{kim2024openvla,liu2024robomamba,walke2023bridgedata,o2024open}.
-Yet general‑purpose robots encounter tools that impose motion‑control requirements far stricter than those of a simple parallel gripper.
-A paint sprayer must hold a ± 2 mm standoff and ± 50 mm $\text{s}^{-1}$ sweep-speed tolerance to avoid orange-peel artifacts; a TIG-welding torch must track a bead within ± 0.2 mm; and a laser line-scanner, our focus, must keep trajectory jitter below 0.1 mm, the sensor’s depth resolution, as shown in Figure~\ref{introduction} (a).
+Embodied-AI systems have recently achieved strong results on tasks such as navigation, pick-and-place, and natural-language manipulation~\cite{kim2024openvla}.
+However, many real deployments revolve around tool-mediated sensing and actuation, where motion tolerances and parameter stability are far stricter than those faced by a parallel gripper.
+A paint sprayer must maintain a $\pm 2$\,mm standoff and $\pm 50$\,mm\,s$^{-1}$ sweep-speed to avoid orange-peel artifacts; a TIG torch must track a bead within $\pm 0.2$\,mm; and a laser line-scanner, our focus, must limit trajectory jitter to below $0.1$\,mm, matching the sensor’s depth resolution, as illustrated in Fig.~\ref{introduction}(a).
 Despite the centrality of such skills, there is no public benchmark that asks whether instruction-conditioned embodied models can execute sub-millimeter, time-parameterized trajectories while keeping sensing parameters within admissible bounds.

-The gap is felt most acutely in non-destructive evaluation of large-scale industrial components, including aircraft skins, turbine blades, and battery housings, where exhaustive full-surface scans scale quadratically with part size and waste sensor bandwidth on regions that rarely fail.
-For example, scanning a 1 m × 0.5 m turbine blade at 0.1 mm resolution demands $\approx$ 50 million points and over 45 minutes with a 1 kHz sensor, untenable for in-line quality control.
-Engineers instead seek target‑aware scanning, “inspect the leading‑edge weld”, where the robot localizes the phrase to a mesh region and adapts standoff, speed, and exposure on the fly.
-Mounting a scanner inside a gripper amplifies vibration and occlusion; rigid flange mounting eliminates these artifacts but transforms a brief grasp into thousands of continuous waypoints whose geometry, timing, and illumination each influence data quality~\cite{al2021integrating}.
+The impact of this gap is most pronounced in non-destructive evaluation of large, high-value components such as turbine blades and battery housings.
+Exhaustive full-surface scans scale quadratically with part size and squander bandwidth on regions that rarely fail.
+For example, scanning a $1$\,m $\times$ $0.5$\,m turbine blade at $0.1$\,mm resolution entails $\approx 50$ million points and more than $45$ minutes with a 1\,kHz sensor, which is untenable for in-line quality control.
+Practitioners therefore seek target-aware scanning, e.g., ``inspect the leading-edge weld'', where the robot grounds the phrase to a precise mesh region and adapts standoff, speed, and exposure on the fly.
+Mounting a scanner inside a gripper amplifies vibration and occlusion; rigid flange mounting mitigates those issues but converts a brief grasp into thousands of continuous waypoints whose geometry, timing, and illumination jointly determine data quality~\cite{al2021integrating}.